#1 A new take on classic fairytales

 There is no denying that Grimm’s Notes is a bit of a budget anime and certainly not up to par compared to the lavish action series we’re used to nowadays.
 I mean, it aired in the already miserable winter 2019 season and still somehow ended up ranking below The Magnificent KOTOBUKI on most popularity charts.
 People did not take kindly to this show, but I personally felt that it compensated for its mediocre animation with sheer creativity.

-The anime is based on a mobile RPG published by Square Enix and you really notice this in the flow of battle.
+Grimm’s Notes is based on a mobile RPG published by Square Enix and you really notice this in the flow of battle.
 Fights have a very game-y feel to them with hordes of monsters and imposing bosses, during which each character in the team has a very specific role.
 An interesting twist here is that the protagonists rarely fight as themselves.
 Their power is that they can transform into any of the friends they have made across their adventure, borrowing their equipment, their skills, and even their magic.